Icontee/icontee/README.md

 ## Hi there 👋
-I'm David👀
+I'm David
-🔭 Full-stack and blockchain...
+🔭 Full-stack and blockchain dev.
-Jamajama🤞

-👯 I’m looking to collaborate on SaaS projects and blockchain projects.
-Let's connect😎

 <!--